-- (3) Includes 9,783,542 shares of common stock subject to RSUs and PBRSUs, which entitle each holder to one share of common stock for each unit that vests over the holder's period of continued service or based on the achievement of certain performance criteria.
+- (1) Consists of the 2000 SIP, the Amended and Restated Plan, and the 2000 ESPP. - (2) We have assumed awards in accordance with applicable Nasdaq listing standards under the following plans, which have not been approved by our stockholders but which were approved by California Micro Devices Corporation ("CMD") stockholders: the California Micro Devices Corporation 2004 Omnibus Incentive Compensation Plan; the California Micro Devices Corporation 1995 Non-Employee Directors' Stock Option Plan; the California Micro Devices Corporation 1995 Employee Stock Option Plan; and options granted under agreements between CMD and certain employees. - (3) Includes 8,637,184 shares of common stock subject to RSUs and PBRSUs, which entitle each holder to one share of common stock for each unit that vests over the holder's period of continued service or based on the achievement of certain performance criteria.
 This amount excludes purchase rights accruing under the 2000 ESPP that has a stockholder-approved reserve of 28,500,000 shares.
-As of December 31, 2017, there were approximately 8.0 million shares available for issuance under the 2000 ESPP.
-See footnote (5). - (4) Calculated without taking into account shares of common stock subject to outstanding RSUs and PBRSUs that will become issuable as those units vest without any cash consideration or other payment required for such shares. - (5) Includes 7,971,531 shares of common stock reserved for future issuance under the 2000 ESPP and 39,030,757 shares of common stock available for issuance under the Amended and Restated Plan, as adjusted to account for full-value awards, which reduce the shares of common stock available for future issuance at a fungible ratio of 1:1.58 for each full-value award previously awarded pursuant to the plan document.
-The 2000 SIP terminated on February 17, 2010, and, accordingly, there are no shares available for future grants under the 2000 SIP as of December 31, 2017.
-However, if an award under the Amended and Restated Plan or under the 2000 SIP is forfeited, terminated, canceled, expires, or is paid in cash, the shares subject to such award, to the extent of the forfeiture, termination, cancellation, expiration, or cash payment, may be added back to the shares available for issuance under the Amended and Restated Plan on a 1:1 basis for options and stock appreciation rights and on the basis of 1.58:1 for other awards.
+As of December 31, 2018, there were approximately 6.5 million shares available for issuance under the 2000 ESPP.
+See footnote (5). - (4) Calculated without taking into account shares of common stock subject to outstanding RSUs and PBRSUs that will become issuable as those units vest without any cash consideration or other payment required for such shares. - (5) Includes 6,455,519 shares of common stock reserved for future issuance under the 2000 ESPP and 33,707,044 shares of common stock available for issuance under the Amended and Restated Plan, as adjusted to account for full-value awards, which reduce the shares of common stock available for future issuance at a fungible ratio of 1:1.58 for each full-value award previously awarded pursuant to the plan document.
+The 2000 SIP terminated on February 17, 2010, and, accordingly, there are no shares available for future grants under the 2000 SIP as of December 31, 2018.
+However, if an award under the Amended and Restated Plan or under the 2000 SIP is forfeited, terminated, canceled, expires, or is paid in cash, the shares subject to such award, to the extent of the forfeiture, termination, cancellation, expiration, or cash payment, may be added back to the shares available for issuance under the Amended and Restated Plan on a 1:1 basis for options and stock appreciation rights and on the basis of 1.58:1 for other awards. - 92 ON Semiconductor Corporation 2019 Proxy Statement